- 30 May 2023

 - OS Version include list - Add a comma separated list of OS Versions.
 Devices without these Operating Systems will not be fetched.

-- Group name exclude list - Enter a comma-separated list of Group names.
+- Group name exclude list - Specify a list of group names.
 If a device has this group associated with it, Axonius will exclude it.
 This option is available from version 4.8.4.0.

 For details on general advanced settings under the Adapter Configuration tab, see Adapter Advanced Settings.